Skip to main content

 • At domestic level, those affecting indirect taxes: Value Added Tax, Special Taxes and environmental taxes.

-Likewise, customs also carry out actions aimed at combating illicit activities that transcend the fiscal sphere, such as, among others, health controls, which affect the control of the quality of products, guaranteeing consumer safety, whose purpose is the protection of intellectual property, the environment or cultural heritage, the control of commercial exchanges with defense and dual-use material, chemical products, substances that can be used as precursors of narcotic drugs and psychotropic substances, as well as as controls of fauna and flora species protected by the CITES Convention.
+Likewise, customs also carry out actions aimed at combating illicit activities that go beyond the fiscal sphere, such as, among others, health controls, those that affect the control of the quality of products guaranteeing consumer safety, those aimed at the protection of intellectual property, the environment or cultural heritage, control of trade exchanges with defense and dual-use material, chemical products, substances that can be used as precursors of narcotics and psychotropic substances, as well as controls of species of fauna and flora protected by the CITES Convention.

-As an example of the results of these controls, in the case of protected species (CITES Convention), during the year 2022, 542 units, 1,044 grams of coral, 15,156 grams of caviar and 91,440 grams of other protected species, have been intervened.
-In the field of intellectual property defense, in 2021, among other results, 2,820 detentions of merchandise shipments have been made due to alleged violation of intellectual property rights.
+As an example of the results of these controls, in the case of protected species (CITES Convention), during 2022, 542 units, 1,044 grams of coral, 15,156 grams of caviar and 91,440 grams of other protected species were seized.
+In the field of intellectual property protection, in 2021, among other results, 2,820 shipments of merchandise were withheld due to alleged violation of intellectual property rights.

 Tax controls are aimed at verifying that items subject to tax and customs duties are correctly declared when going through customs or subsequent checks: